lamps-wg/cmp-updates/draft-ietf-lamps-rfc4210bis.md

   the new private key (the "new with new" certificate);

-1. Publish these new certificates via the repository and/or other means (perhaps using a CAKeyUpdAnn message or RootCaKeyUpdateContent);
+1. Publish these new certificates via the repository and/or other means (perhaps using a ckuann message or RootCaKeyUpdateContent);

 1. Export the new CA public key so that end entities may acquire it using the "out-of-band" mechanism (if required).